 For a weekend getaway, you don't really need a lot of clothing and shoe options.
 Check the weather for the place you're going and pack accordingly.

 For women, I strongly encourage you to invest in a few lightweight, no-ironing needed dresses.
-Unless I am traveling somewhere cold (like a recent trip to Alaska), I always fill my bag with Karina Dresses (that’s my affilate link) – they’re lightweight, they don’t wrinkle and I would be lost without them!
+Unless I am traveling somewhere cold (like a trip to Alaska or to Europe for the Christmas markets), I always fill my bag with lightweight clothing, usually dresses that can be dressed up or down for different looks in daytime and nighttime.

 Bring along comfortable flats that you can wear during the day as well as nice sandals - unless you are going somewhere ritzy, you can usually get away with beautiful sandals in the place of heels.
 I have been wearing Fibi & Clo Cascade flats for years now and I love how versatile they are!